 Pomegranates are now widely grown worldwide for their health-giving properties, tolerance of heat and cold, decorative value, high productivity, and industrial usefulness.

-They are cultivated in most warm temperate to subtropical regions of the world and in certain tropical areas.
+They are cultivated in most warm temperate to subtropical regions and in certain tropical areas.

-Pomegranates are very drought tolerant plants, making them well adapted to hot climates such as those found in Southwestern Asia and California's San Joaquin Valley.
+Pomegranates are very drought-tolerant, making them well-adapted to hot climates such as those in Southwestern Asia and California's San Joaquin Valley.

 Once established, these plants will grow and fruit prolifically, with very little maintenance required.